Constants of motion in gravitational self-force theory: Numerical evaluation of circular limits

 Recalling from Eq.~\eqref{eq:Jr1_circ_inTermsOf_rho} that $\hat{J}_{r(1)}^{\odot}(p)/(p-6)^{3/2}$ must be regular and finite as $p \rightarrow6$, we conclude that \mbox{$b_{-1} = -3 a_1$}; thus, the first term vanishes.
 This conclusion is consistent with our numerics.
 Consequently, at leading order we have

-with the post-geodesic correction to the radial action vanishing exactly on the ISCO.
-Note that these expressions are consistent with the relations in Ref.~\cite{LeTiec:2011dp} between the redshift, the binding energy, and the angular momentum in the circular limit, once we have re-expanded in $x = [(m_1+m_2)\Omega_\phi]^{2/3}$ in terms of $p$ to 1SF order.
+with the postgeodesic correction to the radial action vanishing exactly on the ISCO.
+Note that these expressions are consistent with the relations in Ref.~\cite{LeTiec:2011dp} between the redshift, the binding energy, and the angular momentum in the circular limit, once we have reexpanded in $x = [(m_1+m_2)\Omega_\phi]^{2/3}$ in terms of $p$ to 1SF order.

 From this, we can also express $\rho(1/6)$ and $\Omega^\mathrm{ISCO}_{(1)}$ in terms of these expansion terms,

 By fitting near-ISCO redshift values, we obtain the following numerical estimates for the expansion coefficients: